daos-stack/daos/docs/release/support_matrix_v2_0.md

 DAOS relies on [libfabric](https://ofiwg.github.io/libfabric/) for communication in the DAOS data plane.

-DAOS Version 2.0 requires libfabric Version 1.14.
+DAOS Version 2.0 requires at least libfabric Version 1.14.
 The RPM distribution of DAOS includes libfabric RPM packages with the correct version.
 It is strongly recommended to use exactly the provided libfabric version on all DAOS servers and all DAOS clients.